shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 The TDD improves the quality and readability of your code, make it self documented and increase the overall productivity of the entire development process.

-The proven approach declares that you should prepare a collection of test cases, covering all or almost all of your app functionality.
+Following the TDD you should prepare a collection of test cases, covering all or almost all of your app functionality.

-Each test case life cycle should include phases of setup, execution, validation and cleanup.
+Each test case should have a life cycle including phases of setup, execution, validation and cleanup.
 Best practices recommend to separate set-up and tear-down routines, common for a group of test cases.

+Few more advises to master your TDD are following:

-You should always start unit test from a known and pre-configured state.
+ * You should always start unit test from a known and pre-configured state.

-The ultimate target of the unit test is to ensure that the results and behaviour of the tested entity are correct.
+ * The ultimate target of the unit test is to ensure that the results and behaviour of the tested entity are correct.

-On the other hand it is important to avoid complicated test cases ([KISS principle](https://en.wikipedia.org/wiki/KISS_principle)), test cases with interdependencies (execution of one test shouldn't be interfered by another), "all-knowing oracles", slow running tests, and other "anti-patterns".
+ * On the other hand it is important to avoid complicated test cases ([KISS principle](https://en.wikipedia.org/wiki/KISS_principle)), test cases with interdependencies (execution of one test shouldn't be interfered by another), "all-knowing oracles", slow running tests, and other "anti-patterns".

+Now you are ready to start using the TDD in your Tizen Xamarin projects.

 ## How to get started?